 Note regarding CVSA related travel: The state is responsible for approximately 10% of all inspections performed nationwide and provides training opportunities to all states for both student and instructor certification.
 In some classes, as much as 50% of students attending Texas MCSAP schools might be from outside the state.
 The state frequently works in collaboration with NTC on program development.
-In 2019, the state's CVE program coordinator was elected to the role of CVSA secretary and will eventually be president.
+In 2019, the state's CVE program coordinator was elected to the role of CVSA secretary and is currently serving as a past president.
 Participation within CVSA and all its committees is required at a high level and is to the benefit of the state, the Alliance and FMCSA.